christmo/nginx-config/README.md

 ## How add to swarm

-Make sure that overlay network is created
+Make sure the overlay network is created

 ```
 docker network create \